shanto-kumar-saha/Selenium-Java-WebAutomation-Testing1/README.md

 <h2>📝 Description</h2>
-This is a web automation project in Selenium and java. i will keep update it as the testcase</p>
+This is a web automation project in Selenium and java.
+I will keep update it as the testcase</p>

 <h2>📸 Project Screenshots</h2>